-The major airlines into Abu Dhabi tend to have generous luggage allowances.
-Unless you are taking one of the new budget airlines you can be pretty generous with your packing.
+The major airlines flying in to Abu Dhabi tend to have generous luggage allowances.
+Unless you are taking one of the new budget airlines, you can be pretty generous with your packing.

 We recommend you pack everything into a sturdy rolling suitcase that is lockable.
 We prefer those cases that can roll on 4 independent wheels.
 Soft sides or hard case, it’s up to your personal style.